okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - Locks represent serialization points since critical sections must be executed by threads one after another.
 - Encapsulating large segments of the program within locks can lead to significant performance degradation.
+- It is often possible to reduce the idling overhead associated with locks using `pthread_mutex_trylock`.